 In the excitement of having a baby, we often forget to plan for the unexpected.
-Luckily for you, we have four estate planning tips to help you do precisely that.
+Luckily for you, we have four estate planning tips for parents to help you do precisely that.

 Appoint a Power of Attorney